 Lacey Dunn: Registered dietician and body builder, Lacey specializes in helping women achieve weight loss and their desired physique.

 Alan Thrall: You’ve seen some of his videos above.
 Alan has a gym called Untamed Strength and recently became a Barbell Medicine coach.
 He now offers online coaching through Barbell Medicine.

 Omar Isuf is a Canadian who just got into lifting.
 He’s quite the character, and his channel reflects his growth over the years that he’s been lifting.
 He likes to have lots of guests from the lifting world.

 Should I get a personal trainer?

-No. Most of the personal trainers, especially the ones that work at commercial gyms (Planet Fitness, LA Fitness, 24 hour Fitness, etc.) are garbage.
+For the most part, no. Most of the personal trainers, especially the ones that work at commercial gyms (Planet Fitness, LA Fitness, 24 hour Fitness, etc.) are garbage.
 You’re lucky if their advice doesn’t actually harm you.
-It would be a good idea to get a coach, preferably someone who is familiar with the Starting Strength model and performs the basic compound lifts themselves.
+It might be a good idea to get a coach, preferably someone who is familiar with and performs the basic compound lifts themselves.
 If you can’t find anyone local, you can get online coaching at both Starting Strength and Barbell Medicine.

-And finally, if all else fails, you can post your questions and even videos of your form on the Starting Strength forums and get answers for free.
+And finally, if all else fails, you can post your questions and even videos of your form on the Starting Strength or Barbell Medicine forums and get answers for free.